SofiaEzechiello/SofiaEzechiello/README.md

 # Sofia Ezechiello

-Economics student at UFRGS focused on quantitative finance, market risk and software development.
+Economics student at UFRGS focused on quantitative finance and market risk.

 ### Currently building
 - Quantitative finance and risk models in Python